Make Love, Not Warcraft

-Despite worries from Trey Parker near the end of production, the episode went on to receive critical acclaim, with critics praising its lampooning of nerd culture and use of machinima, and is considered by many fans and critics as one of the best episodes of the series.
+The episode received critical acclaim, with critics praising its lampooning of nerd culture and use of machinima.
+It is considered by many fans and critics as one of the best episodes of the series.
 The episode additionally went on to win a Primetime Emmy Award for Outstanding Animated Program (for programming less than one hour), becoming the first machinima work to win an Emmy.

 Plot

 A griefer repeatedly kills Cartman, Kyle, Stan, and Kenny's characters in the online game World of Warcraft.
-Stan's father, Randy, becomes interested in the game, but does not survive long before being killed by the griefer, a high-ranking player character who kills other player characters at will; the griefer in reality is a middle-aged obese man named Leroy Jenkins who represents the stereotypical comic book, PC gamer nerd.
-The boys phone their annoyance to Blizzard, but the company executives find they cannot remove the griefer from the game because his ridiculously high level blocks any attempts to do so.
+Stan's father, Randy, becomes interested in the game, but his character is quickly killed by the griefer; the griefer in reality is a middle-aged obese man whom Blizzard employees deem has "no life".
+The boys phone their annoyance to Blizzard, but the company executives cannot remove the griefer from the game because his ridiculously high level blocks even their ability to do so.

-Cartman gathers all the kids of South Park and convinces them all to log in at the same time in order to execute a retaliatory attack on the griefer, even outcast Butters.
-However, once the battle begins, the griefer summons giant scorpions and easily dispatches the kids' characters.
-This causes everyone to lose hope and stop playing except for Cartman, who, after calculating exactly how much time it would take for him, Stan, Kyle, and Kenny to gain as many experience points as the griefer, convinces them to keep playing as well.
+Cartman rallies his classmates to discuss what should be done, as the griefer proves to be an obstacle for all of them (with the exception of Butters Stotch, who claims that the reason that he uses his computer constantly after school is that he frequently plays Hello Kitty Island Adventure, a then-fictional game that eventually a real game released in 2023 would be titled).
+The kids of South Park log in at the same time in order to execute a retaliatory attack on the griefer, though they are quickly overpowered after the griefer summons giant scorpions and easily dispatches the kids' characters.
+This causes everyone to lose hope and stop playing, with the exception of Cartman, who convinces Stan, Kyle, and Kenny to keep playing, and calculates exactly how much time it would take for the four of them to gain as many experience points as the griefer.
 For the next two months, the boys play the game for 21 hours a day, killing low-level boars in the game's forests to gain experience points.
-In the process, the boys become lazy, long-haired, obese (morbidly in Cartman's case), and acne-ridden.
+In the process, the boys become lazy, long-haired, obese (with Cartman being morbidly obese), and acne-ridden.
 The boys' characters earn experience points so quickly that the Blizzard executives, who have also been monitoring the griefer, take notice and believe they might have a chance.